Lexicographic Minimum-Violation Motion Planning using Signal Temporal Logic: Introduction

 \paragraph*{Optimizing STL Robustness} Considering the standard space and time robustness measures in optimization problems poses significant challenges due to their non-smoothness and non-convexity.
 Mostly, these robustness measures are encoded as mixed-integer constraints~\cite{Sadraddini2019, Sahin2020, Cardona2023, Aasi2021, Kurtz2022, Yuan2024, Aasi2025, Rodionova2021, Rodionova2022, Rodionova2023, Verhagen2024, Yu2023}.
-However, these encodings introduce many binary variables, resulting in an exponential computational complexity~\cite{Belta2019}.
+However, these encodings introduce many binary variables, resulting in an exponential computational complexity~\cite{Kurtz2022}.

 To enable gradient-based optimization, the minimum and maximum operators are often replaced with smooth approximations.
-This allows the use of sequential quadratic programming~\cite{Pant2017, Pant2018, Gilpin2021, Welikala2023}, first-order methods~\cite{Leung2023, Mehdipour2019, Mehdipour2021, Buyukkocak2025}, or convex optimization~\cite{Mao2022, Claudet2024, Takayama2025}.
+This allows the use of sequential quadratic programming~\cite{Pant2017, Pant2018, Gilpin2021, Welikala2023}, first-order methods~\cite{Leung2023, Mehdipour2019, Mehdipour2021}, or convex optimization~\cite{Mao2022, Claudet2024, Takayama2025}.
 However, these methods trade the exactness of the original non-smooth robustness for computational tractability.

-Control barrier functions and funnel-based methods encode the robustness using barrier certificates~\cite{Lindemann2019, Lindemann2020, Charitidou2021, Xiao2021, Lindemann2017, Lindemann2020a, Huang2024, Ruo2024, Yu2024}, and are often formulated as mixed-integer or quadratic programs.
+Control barrier functions encode the robustness using barrier certificates~\cite{Lindemann2019, Lindemann2020, Charitidou2021, Xiao2021, Lindemann2020a, Huang2024, Ruo2024, Yu2024}, and are often formulated as mixed-integer or quadratic programs.
 However, these methods may not find feasible solutions for complex STL specifications, due to the non-convex, combinatorial structure of the resulting constraints.

 Sampling-based methods, such as rapidly exploring random trees~\cite{Vasile2017, Karlsson2020, Barbosa2021, Linard2023, Sewlia2023, Marchesini2025} or MPPI~\cite{Halder2025ICRA, Varnai2022}, can handle arbitrary STL robustness measures, though they generally only provide probabilistic completeness.
-Learning-based methods, such as supervised learning~\cite{Liu2022, Leung2022} or reinforcement learning~\cite{Meng2023, Singh2023, Saxena2023}, enable fast execution but typically lack formal guarantees.
+Learning-based methods, such as supervised learning~\cite{Liu2022, Leung2022, Meng2023} or reinforcement learning~\cite{Singh2023, Saxena2023}, enable fast execution but typically lack formal guarantees.